Yahel-Epel/stock-analysis/README.md

 ![Code example.png](https://github.com/Yahel-Epel/stock-analysis/blob/main/Resources/Code_example.png)

 ## Results
-- 2017 performance VS 2018- in the chart below we can see that 2017 performance was better from 2018 for most of the tickers.
+- 2017 performance VS 2018: in the chart below we can see that 2017 performance was better from 2018 for most of the tickers.
 While ENPH and RUN were the only tickers that increase in 2018 the rest decreased.
-We can assume that there were some other market changes that affect the stock market in 2018.
+We recomend checking if there were other market changes that affect the stock market in 2018.

 ![2017 All Stocks.png](https://github.com/Yahel-Epel/stock-analysis/blob/main/Resources/2017_All_Stocks.png)
 ![2018 All Stocks.png](https://github.com/Yahel-Epel/stock-analysis/blob/main/Resources/2018_All_Stocks.png)